lulunac27a/java-datetime/datetime-jsp/README.md

-# Print entered date and time values in all formats using Java Server Pages
+# Print Entered Date and Time Values in All Formats using Java Server Pages

 Enter the date and time using the form and then press the **Submit** button to see the entered date and time in all supported formats.